bindubc/ClearViewSystem/README.md

 * __Data Aggregation and Analysis__: Provides insights into disparities in hiring decisions and generates monthly KPI reports.

-### Target Users:
-* __Employers__: Companies looking for equitable hiring practices.
-* __Job Candidates__: Professionals seeking a less biased hiring process, where their skills and experience are prioritized.
-* __Administrators__: Platform managers responsible for user registrations, maintaining data analytics, and assisting in bias-reduction strategies for executives.

 ### Problem Statements

 The problem presented revolves around creating a more inclusive and unbiased hiring process, addressing issues of diversity and representation in the tech industry, particularly for marginalized communities.